8 Cruise Line Secrets Staring Us In The Face

 This hidden ship within is one of the biggest things staring us in the face on board that we miss or under appreciate.
 But so is the next one, although it is a bit more subtle.

-Many cruise ships have “in jokes” or items on board that have huge significance, which literally are staring us in the face, and we pass by or use every day without realising their significance.
+Many cruise ships have “in jokes” or items on board that have huge significance.
+And we pass them or use them every day without realising their significance.

 For example, on that recent Cunard Queen Mary 2 Crossing there were many.